garosan/garos_notes/web3/mastering_ethereum/ch1_notes.md

 - Economic Security: At the time of writing, Ethereum used a PoW algorithm called Ethash.
 - Clients: Ethereum has several implementations, two of the most prominent are Go-Ethereum (Geth) and Parity.

+## Ethereum and Turing Completeness

+What does Ethereum being Turing complete mean?
+Alan Turing defined a system to be Turing complete if it can be used to simulate any Turing machine.
+Such a system is called a Universal Turing machine (UTM).

+Ethereum's ability to execute a stored program, in a state machine (the EVM), while reading and writing data to memory makes it Turing-complete.
+Ethereum can compute any algorithm that can be computed by any Turing machine, given the limitations of finite memory.

+### Turing Completeness is not a Feature

+Turing completeness is very easy to achieve.
+The [simplest Turing-complete state machine](https://www.sciencedirect.com/science/article/pii/S0304397596000771) known, has 4 states and uses 6 symbols, with a state definition that is only 22 instructions long.
+Sometimes systems are found to be accidentally Turing complete.

+### Implications of Turing Completeness

+In simple terms, we cannot predict the path of a program without running it.
+Turing-complete systems can run in 'infinite loops' by accident.
+In Ethereum, this poses a challenge: every participating node must validate every transaction, running any smart contracts it calls.
+Whether by accident or on purpose, a smart contract can be created such that it runs forever when a node attempts to validate it.
+Even if a smart contract doesn't run an infinite loop, there can be a range of nasty, resource-hogging, memory-bloating, CPU-overheating programs that simply waste resources.

+How does Ethereum constrain the resources used by a smart contract if it cannot predict resource use in advance?

+Ethereum introduces a metering mechanism called *gas*.

+As the EVM executes a smart contract, it carefully accounts for every instruction (computation, data access, etc.).
+Each instruction has a predetermined cost in units of gas. **When a transaction triggers the execution of a smart contract, it must include an amount of gas** that sets the upper limit of what can be consumed running the smart contract. **The EVM will terminate execution if the amount of gas consumed by computation exceeds the gas available in the transaction**.
+Gas is the mechanism Ethereum uses to allow Turing-complete computation while limiting the resources that any program can consume.

+How does one get gas to pay for computation on the Ethereum world computer?

+Ether needs to be sent along with a transaction and it needs to be explicitly earmarked for the purchase of gas, along with an acceptable gas price.
+Gas is purchased for the transaction, the computation is executed, and any unused gas is refunded back to the sender of the transaction.

+## From General-Purpose Blockchains to Decentralized Applications (DApps)

+Ethereum started as a general-purpose blockchain that could be programmed, but very quickly evolved to become a platform for programming Dapps.
+DApps represent a broader perspective than smart contracts.
+A DApp is, at the very least, a smart contract and a web user interface.

+In addition, many DApps include other decentralized components, such as:

+- A decentralized (P2P) storage protocol and platform
+- A decentralized (P2P) messaging protocol and platform

+## The Third Age of the Internet

+This sections explains why we call it web3.

+## Ethereum’s Development Culture

+In Ethereum, the community's development culture is focused on the future rather than the past.
+If a change is needed, it is implemented, even if that means invalidating prior assumptions, breaking compatibility, or forcing clients to update.

+As a developer is that you must remain flexible and be prepared to rebuild your infrastructure as some of the underlying assumptions change. **You can’t simply "upgrade" your smart contracts.
+You must be prepared to deploy new ones, migrate users, apps, and funds, and start over.**

+**Note:** Ironically, this also means that the goal of building systems with more autonomy and less centralized control is still not fully realized.
+Autonomy and decentralization require a bit more stability in the platform than you’re likely to get in Ethereum in the next few years.
+In order to "evolve" the platform, you have to be ready to scrap and restart your smart contracts, which means you have to retain a certain degree of control over them.

+## Why Learn Ethereum?

+Blockchains have a very steep learning curve, as they combine multiple disciplines into one domain: programming, information security, cryptography, economics, distributed systems, peer-to-peer networks, etc. Ethereum makes this learning curve a lot less steep.
+It's easy to write code in Ethereum, but it's very hard to write good and secure code.